Draft Analyzer Walkthrough

 Pretty self-explanatory, this section shows each NFL team’s roster in vertical columns.
 You have the ability to sort the teams alphabetically, or by offensive rank.
 Players turn grey once they are off the draft board.

 The basic software is free with your 4for4 classic subscription, and upgrades are available for an added cost.
-4for4 Pro and DFS subscribers also receive free access to Draft Analyzer Pro, which includes live synch, league importer, and Auction Analyzer, which is another super helpful draft software geared for auction drafts.
+4for4 Pro and DFS subscribers also receive free access to Draft Analyzer Pro, which includes unlimited live synch and league importer, plus Auction Analyzer, which is another super helpful draft software geared for auction drafts.
 With the auction version, on draft day you’ll be privy to a myriad of useful features such as projected fantasy points based on your league’s scoring, suggested bids, optimal team with salary cap info, and much more!

 Kick back, relax, slip into your comfiest loungewear, and take some time to familiarize yourself with this amazing software tool.
 Your fantasy team would thank you if it could.